WilliamMartini/WASM/benchmarks/c/README.md

 ```
 ### Observations
 ![chart](/benchmarks/c/charts/Matirx_Multiplication.png)
+Wasmertime was again the slowest one by 2.5 seconds.
+Wasmer and lucetc were close together but the benchmark didn't work for lucet because the main thread panicked.

 ------

 ## Conclusions
-From the first tests it seems that lucets is fastes for larger calculation being significantly faster than wasmer and wasmtime in the fib test with n=52.
+From the first tests it seems that lucets is fastes for larger calculation being significantly faster than wasmer and wasmtime in the Fibonacci and the bubble sort benchmark.
 But in smaller things wasmer seems to be a bit faster.
 Wasmtime appears to be the slowest in general.